 PIDE is internationally reputed as a research organisation with high standards of research.
 A key factor in its success is the free interaction of its scholars with the outside world.
 Every possible effort is made to promote this interaction and to keep abreast of the developments in economic, demographic, and anthropological analysis.
 Both government and non-government channels contribute to an ongoing dialogue.
 Our own staff frequently participates in international conferences and forums.
 Scholars from other institutions may avail of longer-term research residencies from time to time.
 The Institute also holds seminars on topics of current interest.
 In these seminars, research by scholars at PIDE and other contributors is discussed.
-Under the auspices of the Pakistan Society of Development Economists, which is based at PIDE, every year a large number of social scientists are invited from all over Pakistan and from abroad to deliver lectures and hold workshops in the meetings of the Society or as part of the "Lectures in Development Economics" programme.
+Under the auspices of the Pakistan Society of Development Economists, which is based at PIDE, every year a large number of social scientists are invited from all over Pakistan and from abroad to deliver lectures and hold workshops in the meetings of the Society.
 More than forty foreign scholars have been invited thus far.
-Among the invitees have been Lawrence Klein, Fritz Machlup (Nobel Laureate), Edmond Malinvaud (Nobel Laureate), Robert Mundell (Nobel Laureate), M. Ali Khan, Ismail Sirageldin, Ronald Jones, Gamani Corea, Robert Baldwin, Nancy Birdsall, Mahmood Hasan Khan, Peter Cornelisse, Pan Yotopoulos, Vernon Ruttan, Ansley Coale, Lawrence Summers, Paul Streeten, and Hans Singer.
+Among the invitees have been Lawrence Klein (Nobel Laureate), Fritz Machlup, Edmond Malinvaud, Robert Mundell (Nobel Laureate), M. Ali Khan, Ismail Sirageldin, Ronald Jones, Gamani Corea, Robert Baldwin, Nancy Birdsall, Mahmood Hasan Khan, Peter Cornelisse, Pan Yotopoulos, Vernon Ruttan, Ansley Coale, Lawrence Summers, Paul Streeten, and Hans Singer.